NVIDIA-Merlin/models/README.md

 example offline
 datasets.

 In our initial releases, Merlin Models features a TensorFlow API.
 The PyTorch API is initiated, but incomplete.
+We have PyTorch support for transformer-based, session-based recommender systems in the [Transformer4Rec](https://github.com/NVIDIA-Merlin/Transformers4Rec/) library.

 ### Benefits of Merlin Models